 The best way to remove a tick is to use clean, fine-tipped tweezers to grab the tick as close to the skin’s surface as possible.
 Pull upward with steady, even pressure without twisting.
 Pulling steady and straight is the best potential for removing the whole insect, including the mouth-part of the tick.
 Dispose of the tick by putting it in alcohol, wrap it tightly in tape or flush it down the toilet.
 After removing the tick, clean the bite area and your hands, then add a bit of Silver Honey® Ointment to reduce the potential of secondary infection from bacteria and help soothe any discomfort.

 Always keep an eye on your horse or pet for any signs of lethargy, lameness, rash, or change in behavior or appetite.
+If they exhibit any of these symptoms, see your vet as soon as possible.
 Signs of tickborne illness may not appear for 7 – 21 days or longer after a tick bite.
-If they exhibit any of these symptoms, see your vet as soon as possible.
+Lyme disease can take 5-16 weeks from the initial bite for symptoms to appear.
+This is why finding the ticks early and if your veterinarian advises, treating with antibiotics right away is critical.

 For additional helpful information and tips about these annoying pests, visit the CDC’s website and prepare yourself and your furry family members for a fun spring and summer full of adventure.